 TIP: Put food scraps in your freezer before emptying them into your building's compost bin.

-If you need additional bins, you can use any labeled bin, (maximum size of 55 gallons) with a secure lid.
+If you don't already have a compost bin or need additional bins, you can use any labeled bin, (maximum size of 55 gallons) with a secure lid.
 Order a free Composting Bin label for your bin at nyc.gov/CompostingBinDecal

-Or, you can purchase more brown bins at bins.nyc.
+You can also purchase one or more brown bins at bins.nyc.

 NYCHA residents should contact their building super.